Is the grass not growing back where you had a tree removed, or are you having trouble planting grass after stump grinding?

 Does it make a difference what type of tree you are planting over?

-Whether it’s an oak, birch, or pine tree that you have had removed and are planting over, these steps should work.
-Larger trees that had massive root networks will require more work to grass over as the roots compost.
+Whether it’s an oak, birch, or pine tree that you have removed and are planting over, these steps should work.
+Larger trees that have massive root networks will require more work to grass over as the roots compost.
 Just follow these steps on a greater scale.

 Can you plant over wood chips?